 Direction

-From the station, take Ludwigstraße to Kunigundenruhstraße, turn right briefly into Steinweg and you will be in front of the Griesmann bicycle shop.
+From the railway station, take Ludwigstraße to Kunigundenruhstraße, turn right again briefly into Steinweg and you will find yourself in front of Fahrradhaus Griesmann.

-Fahrradhaus Griesmann is the bike rental shop for Bamberg and the surrounding area.
+Fahrradhaus Griesmann is the bike hire shop for Bamberg and the surrounding area.

-Physiologically tuned and suitable for the challenges of the route, the cyclist will find what he needs here, whether e-bike or touring bike.
-This way, the planned tour can be cycled in a relaxed manner.
+Physiologically customised and suitable for the challenges of the route, cyclists will find what they need here, whether e-bike or touring bike.
+So the planned tour can be ridden in a relaxed manner.

-It is advisable to register your needs before the start of the trip and the tour, so that the rental can really start right away upon arrival.
+It is advisable to register your requirements before you start your journey and tour, so that you can really get started with the hire as soon as you arrive.

 City bikes for men and women with 7 gears